zethriller/MRB-Updates/README.md

 * Synapse’s Shock (Endurance Modification, Rare, 21-50)

 ### Power Updates & Fixes
+* Pool > Force of Will > Weaken Resolve: Adjusted values, description no longer claims it provides self +ToHit.
+Also, power is no longer a click-buff.
 * Changed description and removed Bruiser (-Res effect) for Tanker attacks: Mercurial Blow, Stone Fist, Initial Strike, Jab, Defensive Sweep, Bash
 * Sentinel > Beam Rifle > Overload: fixed DoT component value, added missing damage sub-component in PvE
 * Changed Oppressive Gloom, Cloak of Fear and Burn for Tankers and Brutes to accept Taunt enhancement but not Taunt sets.